lineality/Online_Voting_Using_One_Time_Pads/README.md

 - undiscussed timelines risk being indeterminate, fickle, and unpredictably changing for no apparent reason, raising the liability of churn and repeatedly returning to square one.
 3. Users: Stakeholders & Needs & Goals Evaluation (of users) -- not having and coordinating with users/stakeholders and their needs significantly raises the probability that the project will not improbably spontaneously meet their unknown and possibly unarticulated needs by accident.
--- not properly doing a needs and goals evaluation significantly raises the risk of goals being either incorrectly identified, or having goals indefinately changing or rotating between amorphous unexamined but often entirely predictable areas.
+-- not properly doing a needs and goals evaluation significantly raises the risk of goals being either incorrectly identified, or having goals indefinitely changing or rotating between amorphous unexamined but often entirely predictable areas.
 4. Features_Goals: User-Features & Subfeatures/Under-The-Hood Features including Categories of Types of Systems, Data-Types, Data-Structures, Structured Vs. Unstructured Data.(tech-stack and resources may be implicit for higher-level goals or explicit for resource-defined needs)
 -- if you do not have a clear articulation of what you are doing (for a user/stakeholder to meet their clarified need) then it is unlikely that the possibly unknown goal will be accomplished in a maintainable way meeting the need of the user/stakeholder.
-5. MVP: 'MVP's (Minimum Viable Products); Tools & 'Tool Stack / Tech Stack'; skills(learning) -- an MVP must not be an invocation of a reification-halucination -- iteratively proceeding with transparency and feedback to align and fine-tune is appropriate and time-tested in many projects.
+5. MVP: 'MVP's (Minimum Viable Products); Tools & 'Tool Stack / Tech Stack'; skills(learning) -- an MVP must not be an invocation of a reification-hallucination -- iteratively proceeding with transparency and feedback to align and fine-tune is appropriate and time-tested in many projects.
 -- articulating incremental MVP (minimum-viable-product) goals and stepping stones is an important part of progressing and communicating incrementally and/or progressing maintainably and sustainably.
 -- articulating incremental MVP (minimum-viable-product) goals and stepping stones is a skill in and of itself